Home / Blog / 10 Questions to Ask Before Hiring an Interior Designer in India

 Explore our detailed guide on choosing the right home interior services

-8. How do Pune-specific site realities affect timelines and costs?
+8. How do location-specific site realities affect timelines and costs?

-Every city has its challenges—and Pune is no exception.
+Every city has its challenges.
 Ask your designer about:

 • Society work hour restrictions